apollographql/apollo-client/react-docs/source/server-side-rendering.md

 <h2 id="store-rehydration">Store rehydration</h2>

 For applications that can perform some queries on the server prior to rendering the UI on the client, Apollo allows for setting the initial state of data.
-This is sometimes called rehydration (the data is "dehydrated" when it is serialized and included in the initial HTML payload).
+This is sometimes called rehydration, since the data is "dehydrated" when it is serialized and included in the initial HTML payload.

 For example, a typical approach is to include a script tag that looks something like: